 I have personally witnessed the power of forgiveness that came from sharing my Granny's story with my father.
 With pain and heart ache there is often judgment and we are usually quick to condemn without fully knowing the circumstances.

 My mother was abandon by her mother (my Granny) when she was only six years old.
 After she married my father, my Granny would often call and ask my mother for help in various forms.
 Even though my father was a generous and loving man, he did not have these feelings toward Granny.
 He was angry at the pain my mother had experienced from being abandoned and wanted to protect her from further heartache and disappointment.
 I remember my mother saying she would visit and help Granny but there were limits on what my father felt Granny deserved.
 Granny eventually took her own life when I was still a child.
-I felt compassion for her and believed there was more to her story.
+I felt compassion for her and believed there was more to know about her story.

 Sally was the ninth child born to her parents in 1912.
 They lived on a ranch near Lava Hot Springs, Idaho that was owned by my great grandfather’s brother.
 They helped to farm the land and in return they had food and a place to live.
 My great grandparents never did own their own land or even a home of their own.